Silver

-Silver and silver compounds have been registered.
-All these dossiers are now in the maintenance phase.
 In 2014, silver was listed on the CoRAP (Community Rolling Action Plan) list for Substance Evaluation for concerns related to environmental behavior and ecotoxicity of nanoforms.
 The final decision was issued in June 2016 and requested information on ecotoxicity, physico-chemical properties and uses of nanosilver.
 Furthermore, if any of the ecotoxicity tests indicated a higher toxicity for the nanoform than for ionic silver, information on environmental fate of nanosilver had to be provided.
 The dossier has been updated in July 2017 with the information on ecotoxicity, physico-chemical properties and uses of nanosilver.
 Since the ecotoxicity tests did not indicate a higher toxicity for the nanoform than for ionic silver, further fate testing was not needed.
 The conclusions of the Substance Evaluation drafted by the Netherlands have been available since November 2018.
 Substance evaluation – CoRAP.

-Silver metal – harmonized classification process
+Silver metal – harmonized classification

 EPMF is disappointed that the RAC chose not to make a differentiation between silver metal (massive and powder) and nanosilver, despite scientific evidence presented to the RAC as part of the opinion making process.
-Our industry remains convinced that, based on recent scientific studies, a differentiation should be drawn between the behaviour of different forms of silver for human health endpoints and silver metal (massive and powder) should not receive the same harmonised classification for reproductive effects, nor for STOT RE than nanosilver.
+Our industry remains convinced that, based on scientific studies, a differentiation should be drawn between the behaviour of different forms of silver for human health endpoints and silver metal (massive and powder) should not have received the same harmonised classification for reproductive effects, nor for STOT RE than nanosilver.
+The EPMF position is available here.

-The RAC opinion has been published on 8th February 2023 on the ECHA website: Registry of CLH intentions until outcome – ECHA (europa.eu).
+The RAC opinion has been published on 8th February 2023 on the ECHA website.
 It has been used by the Commission and EU Member States in developing an adaptation to Annex VI of the Classification, Labelling and Packaging (CLP) Regulation (22nd ATP).
-The EPMF position is available here.
 The 22nd ATP has been published on 30th September.
-The change in the harmonised classification of silver should take effect 1st May 2026 with a repro.
-Cat.
-2 and STOT RE 2 classification for human health.
+The change in the harmonised classification of silver takes effect 1st May 2026 with a Repro cat.
+2 and STOT RE cat.
+2 classification for human health.

 Silver prioritisation process in the Water Framework Directive